anyscale/madewithml.github.io/index.md

 ## FAQ

 #### Who is this content for?
-- ML developers looking to become end-to-end ML developers.
+- ML developers who want to become end-to-end ML developers.
-- Software engineers looking to learn how to responsibly deliver value with applied ML.
+- Software engineers who want to responsibly deliver value with applied ML.
-- Product managers who want to have a comprehensive understanding of the different stages of ML dev.
+- Product managers who want to have a comprehensive understanding of applied ML.

 #### What is the structure?
 Lessons will be released weekly and each one will include: